shuds13/vector-random123/README.md

 Comparison producing 64 million random numbers.

-Vector v scalar for pure threefry4x32 generator:
+Vector v Scalar for pure threefry4x32 generator:
-Ivy Bridge ~ 2.9x
+* Ivy Bridge ~ 2.9x
-Haswell    ~ 5.2x
+* Haswell    ~ 5.2x
-KNL        ~ 12.8/16.4x(AVX512 intrinsics)
+* KNL        ~ 12.8 / 16.4x(AVX512 intrinsics)

 The conversion to floats or double, however, takes longer than the generator and reduces speed up significantly.
-In particular, if converting 32-bit ints to doubles will require a split of the vector.
+In particular, converting 32-bit ints to doubles will require a split of the vector.
+The resuts below do not include the intrinsics version.

-Vector v scalar with conversion to double:
+Vector v Scalar with conversion to double:
-Ivy Bridge ~ 1.8x
+* Ivy Bridge ~ 1.8x
-Haswell    ~ 2.3x
+* Haswell    ~ 2.3x
-KNL        ~ 6.8x
+* KNL        ~ 6.8x

 Vector v scalar with conversion to float:
-Ivy Bridge ~ 2.1x
+* Ivy Bridge ~ 2.1x
-Haswell    ~ 3.1x
+* Haswell    ~ 3.1x
-KNL        ~ 9.4x
+* KNL        ~ 9.4x

 #### Haswell v KNL ####